 The Organisation Affiliate category is for organisations that are interested in mediation and provides for them to be informed of developments in mediation and to avail of membership rates .

-Equivalence of Training is only assessed by the MII where the training is completed outside of the Republic of Ireland.
+Recognition of quivalent training is only assessed by the MII where the training is completed outside of the Republic of Ireland.
 Where training is completed in the Republic of Ireland, with a training body which does not have its training accredited by the MII, then there is no route to membership of the MII through equivalence.

 This option exists for those who have trained outside the Republic of Ireland and completed their training within the last three years.
 You must be able to comply with the following requirements to make an application: